randerzander/S2SExample/README.md

 ![S2SExample](/screenshots/S2SExample.png?raw=true)

-Right click on the queue and "List queue" and you'll be taken to the Provenance view where you can see the details of the record your Java client produced:
+Right click on the queue and "List queue"..

 ![S2SExample](/screenshots/S2SExample-list-queue.png?raw=true)

+You'll be taken to the Provenance view where you can see the details of the record your Java client produced:

 ![S2SExample](/screenshots/S2SExample-provenance.png?raw=true)